Advertiser Disclosure

 PDX Airport Terminal

-Portland International Airport terminal map.
+Portland Airport ticket hall map in 2025.
 Image Credit: Portland International Airport

-Portland International Airport has 2 long concourse buildings that are situated parallel to each other, with the main terminal in between.
+Portland International Airport has 2 long concourse buildings that are parallel to each other, with the main terminal between them.

-Ground transportation is located just outside of baggage claim, and the short-term parking garage and rental car center are opposite the terminal building.
-At the south end of the ticketing lobby is the TriMet MAX Light Rail station for connections to downtown Portland.
+Ground transportation is just outside of baggage claim, and the short-term parking garage and rental car center are opposite the terminal building.
+At the south end of the ticketing lobby is the TriMet MAX Light Rail station for connections to Downtown Portland.

 Concourse B